trialandsuccess/configuraptor/README.md

     # [41, 43]
 ```

-More examples will be available soon.
+More examples can be round in [examples](https://github.com/trialandsuccess/configuraptor/blob/master/examples).

 ## License